vircadia/vircadia-builder/README.md

 - CentOS/RHEL has two Python version, make sure Python 2 is default dnf install python2 python36
   alternatives --set python /usr/bin/python2

+## Notes on Ubuntu 18.04

+Vircadia requires OpenSSL 1.1 at the very least, but installing libssl-dev conflicts with installing npm.
+Therefore the system npm package can't be used, and isn't listed as a dependency.
+As a result, jsdoc can't be generated, and tab completion in the JS console won't work.

+It's possible to install npm from an outside source, and the build process should find it and use it in that case.

 ## Notes on Amazon Linux 2